jrp244/byu-cs324/lab-socket-hunt/README.md

    course.
  - Bytes 2 - 5: a `unsigned int` corresponding to the user ID of the user in network byte order (i.e., big-endian, most significant bytes first).
-This can be retrieved with `id -g` on the CS lab machines:
+This can be retrieved with `id -u` on one of the CS lab machines:
    ```
    $ id -u
    ```